qri-io/rfcs/text/0012-CLI-commands.md

 <!-- - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could b
+- What related issues do you consider out of scope for this RFC that could b --> I assume that these commands will go through many orientations as we learn how peers use Qri and other functionalities they might need.